FAQ for School Year 2023-2024

 16. What is the Blended Program?

-A blended class consists of 10 VPK students and 10 ESE/Inclusion students.
+A blended class consists of 10 VPK students and 10 ESE PreK students.
 The 10 VPK slots are filled on a first come/first served basis.
 This program is full day/full year and will be hosted at Rimes Early Learning & Literacy Center only.
 They will have two programs.

 17. What is the ESSER Program?

 This program is 180 days.
-There is no eligibility criteria for this program.
+There is no eligibility criteria for this program apart from the age requirement.
 The first 3 hours of their day is funded by the state.
 The second 3 hours of their day is funded by ESSER.
-These programs will be offered at selected schools only.
-Please see the table at the bottom of the registration page for schools offering this program.
+These programs will be offered at select schools only.

 18. What is the Title I/Title IV Program?